owen9825/website_ananke/content/en/post/government_support_for_clickbait.md

 Maybe the government could pay the creator based on views, but only YouTube knows the real number of views, and besides, if the idea is to generate Australian content, why would the government endorse YouTube as a moderator, capable of de-platforming someone who the government might actually like?
 YouTube might even choose to  deliberately inflate the prominence of anti-Australian content, just like the New York Times has a vendetta against France.

 Such a scenario points to Australia creating its own alternative to YouTube.
-We've [previously floated the idea](../keeping_governments_relevant_in_web3_era/) of governments funding the development of open-source alternative to the pillars of our online life: Google search, Facebook, LinkedIn and YouTube.
+We've [previously floated the idea](../keeping_governments_relevant_in_web3_era/) of governments funding the development of open-source alternatives to the pillars of our online life: Google search, Facebook, LinkedIn and YouTube.

 With a capable, open-source alternative to YouTube, we can imagine it eventually incorporating more and more advanced AI, so that it could answer impartially, *"does this content have a character who is believably Australian?"* or *"is this content discussing Australia, in a truthful way?"*